ben-tanen/most-font/readme.md

 ## The most font

-This is a project to explore the similarties and differences in font design and to find the most representative font (i.e., the most averagely designed).
+This is a project to explore the similarities and differences in font design and to find the most representative font (i.e., the most averagely designed).

 The project is primarily done in Processing, but includes a helper bash script (to use ImageMagick).
 The project includes the following (and should be run in this order):